Thursday, September 25, 2008

 Dominique Goblet (Souvenir d’une journée parfaite; Faire semblant c’est mentir)

-Chris Ware (Jimmy Corrigan, The Smartest Kid on Earth; Acme Novelty Library # 18)
+Chris Ware (Jimmy Corrigan, The Smartest Kid on Earth; Acme Novelty Library # 18; Building Stories)

 Barron Storey (The Adjustment of Sidney Deepscorn; Slidehouse)